freevryheid/top10/README.md

 # top10
 Find top10 countries in a banned ip list

+This needs a list of "banned" ips seperated by spaces.
 I use fail2ban on a linux server.
 I generate bannedip list using:

 ``` sh
 fail2ban-client status sshd > bannedip
 ```

+and edit it to show only ip addresses seperated by spaces.

 Build or run: